sr-lab/contracts-android/scripts/f-droid/README.md

 # Collecting data from F-Droid

  - F-Droid provides the file [index.xml](https://f-droid.org/repo/index.xml).
-   We collected this file on the 22 October 2020.
+   We collected this file on the 22 October 2020 (it contains information about 3168 projects).
 You can use the script `downloadFDroidIndex.sh` to download the most current version.

  - Projects are filtered using the python script `FDroidStats.py`.
 To run it,